-With more than 1,800 species of birds, including over 106 endemics, Peru is a superlative neotropical birding destination in South America.
+With more than 1,800 species of birds, including over 110 endemics, Peru is a superlative neotropical birding destination in South America.
 Almost every eco-lodge in the Amazon Basin lists over 600 bird species for their property.
+The wildlife is exceptional and the country offers amazing natural areas for birdwatching in Peru, ranking as a top destination for birdwatchers and wildlife enthusiasts alike.

 Pucusana fishing port is where you can see Humboldt Penguin, Peruvian Diving Petrel, Peruvian Booby, Guanay and Red-legged Cormorants, Blackish Oystercatcher, Grey Gull, Inca Tern and Peruvian Seaside Cinclodes.
 All are possible on boat trips out to a South American Sea Lion colony and beyond.